Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/87-GeneratorReference.md

 * `ORIGINALWITHCOUNTER` - Keep the original file name.
 Add a counter suffix if required to avoid duplicated file names.
 * `RANDOMCHECKSUM` - Use a random checksum.
 This results in quite cryptic filenames.
 * `FIELDNAMEWITHCOUNTER` - Use the field name as a prefix together with a counter.
 For example `image1`, `image2`, and so on.
+* `USERDEFINEDWITHCOUNTER` - Let the user optionally define a custom file name.
+Falls back to `ORIGINALWITHCOUNTER`.

-Within the generated upload handler class one of those strategies will be selected depending on the currently treated upload field.
+Within the generated upload helper class one of those strategies will be selected depending on the currently treated upload field.

 #### List field